freenas/freenas-docs/userguide/storage.rst

 After selecting the desired disks, click the right arrow to add them to the :guilabel:`Data VDevs` section.
-Any disks that appear in :guilabel:`Data VDevs` will be used to create the pool.
-To remove a disk from that section, check its box and use the left arrow to return it to the :guilabel:`Available Disks` section.
+Any disks that appear in :guilabel:`Data VDevs` are used to create the pool.
+To remove a disk from that section, select the disk and use the left arrow to return it to the :guilabel:`Available Disks` section.

 To add multiple :guilabel:`Data VDevs`, click :guilabel:`Add Data` for